Service

 FDI Approval & Company Setup

-FDI Approval (MOEAIC) & Capital Inbound
+FDI Approval (MOEAIC – Taiwan's Investment Commission) & Capital Inbound

 Company Registration, Tax ID & Bank Account